null Skip to main content

 What's in your cup?

 It’s no secret that water supports life—which is why polluted drinking water has become a top environmental concern.
 Chemical contaminants from a variety of sources are widespread within the global water table, with even glacier melt found to release organic and chemical pollutants into nearby waterways.
 Global water contaminants include chemicals from agricultural runoff, manufacturing, and transport, heavy metals, pharmaceuticals, and emerging contaminants, in addition to other sources.
 While the Safe Water Drinking Act passed by the United States Congress in 1974 establishes national standards for safer drinking water, additional filtration can help to further reduce the presence of unwanted contaminants.
-Home water filtration can also target contaminants that are not included under current regulatory guidelines, such as "forever chemicals."
+Home water filtration can also target contaminants that are not included under current regulatory guidelines, such as "forever chemicals" and microplastics.

 Brondell water filtration technologies are grounded in science with your health and safety in mind.
 Choose the level of filtration you need, and the installation style that best suits your space.
 Our product lineup includes carbon filtration, reverse osmosis filtration, and specialized filtration; single and multiple stage systems that install on your countertop or below your kitchen sink.